heatblazer/udp-tcp-daemon/README.md

     11.11.2016: changed the name of the executable binary.
     11.11.2016: added test plugin architecture.
     11.11.2016: added UID to file: <channel-UID-timestamp.wav>
+    11.11.2016: plugin manager test: must pass the full path to .so

 ***
 <ilianzapryanov@abv.bg>